- Senior Shindig

 Contact Campus Bookstore (765-973-8273) for information regarding availability of Caps and gowns after order period.
 (Bookstore Hours - Mon-Thur: 9-5, Fri: 9-3)

 All candidates will wear black robe and crimson sashes as well as tassels in the color of their academic discipline.

 All graduates must order a cap and gown to participate in the ceremony.

 Cap and Gowns will be available during normal hours beginning May 4 in the Campus Bookstore.

-Grad Images will be on sight (12p-5p) do that business professional “head and shoulders” shot for social media sites, job or grad school applications.
+Grad Images will be on sight on Grad Fair day (12p-5p) do that business professional “head and shoulders” shot for social media sites, job or grad school applications.
 Dress accordingly!

 You can also get a “cap and gown” portrait!
 These will be great to send out with your announcements.